 Failure to make an application could jeopardise a place at a local school for your child.
-Late applications should be made on a paper copy of the application form.
-This is available from the Admissions and Transport Team (see back page), or from your local primary school.
+Late applications should be made on a paper copy of the application form from admissions@stoke.gov.uk

 Please request a receipt for your completed form when you deliver it to your preferred school.
 Your receipt should be kept safe.